SaqSaq815/Unix-Online-Server/INSTALL.md

   - Follow the instruction carefully and don't miss any step.

 ## Website (static website) & Script deployment REMOTELY
+- If you want to do the auto deployment follow [this](#script-for-automate-deployment-to-the-web-server) and ignore the Bash script (remotely)
 - For the purpose of this project we will deploy a simple static website.
 - Create a folder called build and have your index.html inside.
 - Create subfolder css and images for your style.css and images